 Royal Schiphol Group faces substantial financing needs in the coming years to fund its capital investment programmes as well as re-financing existing debt as it becomes due.
-As per 31 December 2022, Royal Schiphol Group needs to refinance approximately €865 million of debt up to and including 2025.
+As per 31 December 2023, Royal Schiphol Group needs to refinance approximately €760 million of debt up to and including 2026.
 The envisaged capital expenditures and (re-)financing needs of Royal Schiphol Group will require that it seeks external financing, either in the form of public or private financing or other arrangements, which may not be available at acceptable terms or may not be available at all.
+Furthermore, most debt financing currently outstanding by Royal Schiphol Group was entered into during a prolonged period of low base interest rates.
+Currently, base interest rates are far more elevated and there can be no guarantee that interest rates will decrease from current levels back to the levels applicable at the time of entry into such debt financing arrangements.
+Therefore, it is expected that when existing debt financing instruments are due for refinancing, any refinancing debt would be subject to materially higher interest rates, resulting in higher overall financing costs for Royal Schiphol Group.